 “Wow.
 I feel like we failed them,” I am crestfallen.
 “Maybe the infomercial we are working on needs to move past just getting the homeless kids off the street.”

 I know I must get Father Frank to be on top of things here in New York.

 “Well, I’m only here for a few days.
 When Father Frank comes back from Miami, let’s all get together and make sure we stay on the right path.”

 Aaron’s father is still a fan.
 “I was so pleased you chose my son to be a leader last Passover.
 Again you are enlisting him.
 He makes me so proud.
 But he’s still on restriction for staying out all night.”

 Aaron and Paul take us to the Temple Emanu-el shelter where we speak individually with many kids who want to tell us what it is like for them.
 Having been on the streets, they naturally are suspicious of adults.
 That blanket suspicion prevents them from sharing with staff any specific problems they encounter.
 A code of silence is allowing abuse to fester.
-I am determined to root out abuse but have no plan to counter this code.
+I am determined to root out abuse but have no plan to counter the code.

 Jack wants me to stay longer than the time the moms allowed for me to be in New York.
 I am reluctant to manipulate the moms.
 Instead, we agree he will spearhead the reforms and work with Andy on the portraits and multi-media exhibition about Jace’s Place.
 I can remain in constant contact from Iowa.

 “Don’t you want to go back to Iowa with me?
 We can come back here eventually but I love my family too much to want to leave them now.”